EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 The following properties are required for all dataset-level discovery metadata records:

+- `type`: Describes the resource type described by the WCMP record.
+Example: `"type": "Feature"`
+- `title`: A human-readable name of the dataset.
+Example: `"title": "Land surface weather observations"`
+- `description`: A free-text summary description of the dataset.
+Example: `"description":"Land surface observations measured at automatic and manual weather stations of EUMETNET Members and their trusted partners (last 24 hours only)"`
+- `themes`:
-- `geometry` (Required): Describes the **geospatial extent** of the dataset using GeoJSON geometry.
+- `geometry`: Describes the geospatial extent of the dataset using GeoJSON geometry.
 This allows users to discover datasets based on spatial coverage.
 Example:

 ```
 "geometry": {